HenriVDD/henrivdd.github.io/index.md

 2007-2013
 :   Engineer on nerdy stuff

-    Such as telecommunication, codding, analogic and digital electronics Quantum Tunneling Device.
+    Such as telecommunication, codding, analogic and digital electronics.

 Hobbies
 -------